-Ultimate Road Trip Guide: Exploring the Icefields Parkway from Banff to Jasper
+Icefields Parkway: The Ultimate Road Trip from Banff to Jasper

-Ready to road trip through one of the most jaw-dropping drives in the world?
-Buckle up for an unforgettable adventure along the Icefields Parkway—a 232-kilometre journey from Banff to Jasper that winds through glacier-carved valleys, turquoise lakes, and towering peaks.
-This iconic route is a must-do in the Canadian Rockies, whether you’re chasing waterfalls, snapping photos at every turn, or just soaking in that fresh mountain air.
+Ready to road trip through one of the most breathtaking drives in the world?
+Get set for an unforgettable journey along the Icefields Parkway.
+This 232-kilometre route stretches from Banff to Jasper, winding through glacier-carved valleys, turquoise lakes, and towering peaks.
+Whether you’re chasing waterfalls, snapping photos, or simply soaking up the fresh mountain air, this iconic drive is a must in the Canadian Rockies.

 What to Pack for Your Icefields Parkway Road Trip